SIakovlev/CarND_Term1_P3/writeup_template.md

 ![alt text][image11]

 * Another improvement that help to deal with sunny or dark parts of the track is brightness augmentation.
 I randomly change brightness of the picture by a factor of [-20, 50] and add it to the training batch.
-This is the examples of brightness augmentation
+These are the examples of brightness augmentation

 ![alt text][image9]
 ![alt text][image11]

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few turns where the vehicle fell off the track.
-To improve the driving behavior in these cases, I recorder additional data with turns only.
+To improve the driving behavior in these cases, I recorder **additional data with turns** only.
 After the collection process, I had about 13000 number of data points.
 The augmented dataset consisted of about 70000 points, therefore I used `model.fit_generator(...)` function from keras for memory savings as suggested in project materials.
 The ideal number of epochs was about 7-10 as evidenced by plateau of training and validation losses.
 I randomly shuffled the data set and put 20% of the data into a validation set.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.